Welcome to Duke!

 Software, Printing & Labs

-OIT supports 25 computer labs on Duke campus, including a Multimedia Project Studio and a CoLab for 3D printing and fabrication.
-Most labs are open 24 hours a day while classes are in session, but some have limited hours.
+OIT supports several computer labs on campus, including the Multimedia Project Studio and the CoLab for 3D printing and fabrication.
+Watch a video about the CoLab.

 Online Services & Tools

 OIT provides many web-based services, including Sites@Duke (for personal Wordpress sites), Qualtrics survey software, and Box file storage.